Skip to Main Content

 • Scopus - a multidisciplinary citation database where you can have fun following citations backwards and forwards!

-How do Journal databases work?
+How do journal databases work?

 A journal database is an organised collection of indexed information records, most often from journal articles.
 This is where you would head when you need to search for information published in journals.